About Me

 College of Professional Studies, received undergraduate degree in 2007.

-- The course of study in Organizational Behavior at the college of professional studies program at USF was centered around researching and analyzing organizational dynamics.
+- The course of study in Organizational Behavior at the college of professional studies program at USF was centered around researching and analyzing organizational dynamics and behavioral science.
 Taking a critical approach to understanding corporate business culture(s) and structure(s), and how and why they operate.

 - Acquired skills in qualitative and quantitative methods of research, organizational assessment, diagnostic-analytics, implementation, evaluation, and design to assume leadership roles in organizational departmental development and management.
 Ideal for positions in program management as a director.